tundish/turberfield-punchline/README.rst

     .. entity:: GUILDENSTERN
        :types: turberfield.punchline.types.Eponymous

     ..
 Dialogue scripts have a top-level title.
-Think of it a theatrical scene.
+Think of it as the name of a theatrical scene.

     The Game of Questions
     =====================